MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 Set up the logs output:

 - Get the COM port where your board is connected
-  (if you are using Windows, you can open your Device Manager from the Windows menu).
+  (if you are using Windows, you can open your Device Manager from the Windows menu),
 - Set up a serial terminal (e.g. Termite) to see output logs from the board.
-  Set it with the COM port retrieved previously and by following `Logs Output <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/blob/2.3.1/README.rst>`__ instructions.
+  Set it with the COM port retrieved previously and by following `Logs Output <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/blob/2.3.1/README.rst>`__ instructions,
-- Press the reset button of the board (Black button).
+- Press the reset button of the board (Black button),
 - Get the IP address of your board.
 You will find it in the logs output:

    .. figure:: images/gettingStarted/multiSandbox/STM32F7508DK/getting-started-stm32f7508dk-termite-green-fw-output.png